Code-Institute-Submissions/artontray-PROJECT3/README.md

    * ### Manual Tests Conducted
       * **Startup Display**
-        * Verify that the input for username refused some specific caracter as '\n', '\\' or '"'.
+        * Verify that the input for username refuses some specific caracter as '\n', '\\' or '"'.
         * Verify that the username validation is working as intended.
         * Verify that if the user enters a correct name, they will move to the Main Menu.
       * **Main Menu**